marcopeg/thesarus/README.md

 #### 1. Node version

-The client uses node version `8.1.x`, I saw the client running with `6.4.x` but I strongly suggest you update to the lastest available node.
+The client uses node version `9.2.x`, I saw the client running with `6.4.x` but I strongly suggest you update to the latest available node.

 You may want to consider installing node via [NVM](https://github.com/creationix/nvm).